tsanjay330/Polynomial-Evaluation-Accelerator/src/verilog/designs/design_2/README.txt

-This is design 2, where no RAM modules are used and data is processed directly from the external input FIFOs.
+This is design 2, which delays the result of the GET_COMMAND state to allow for standard combinational logic multiplexers in FSM2.